Shahabkhan99/Social-Media-SEO/README.md

 # 📂 File Structure
 app.py: The main application logic.

+📄 License
+This project is open source.
+Feel free to modify and distribute.

 # ☕ Support

 If you find this tool useful, you can buy me a coffee!